Skip to main content

 The 4-Hour Detection Window

-Gartner research shows that 65% of logistics SLA breaches are detectable in the data more than 4 hours before the customer is impacted.
-That 4-hour window is the difference between proactive customer communication and a reactive apology.
+In our delivery experience across 3PL, distribution and FMCG outbound logistics, the majority of SLA breaches are detectable in the underlying telematics, WMS and TMS data several hours before the customer is impacted — typically a 2–6 hour window between the first signal in the data and the customer feeling the consequence.
+That window is the difference between proactive customer communication and a reactive apology.
 It is the difference between rerouting a shipment and writing a credit note.

 Most logistics operations do not have this detection capability - not because the data does not exist, but because it is not connected in a way that enables early detection.
 The carrier's milestone data, the WMS order status, the route optimisation system's estimated delivery time, and the customer's SLA parameters sit in separate systems.
 The breach is visible only in retrospect, when the delivery window has passed and the KPI dashboard turns red.